 A call to action is a button or graphic that ushers visitors towards making a further commitment to your brand, usually a landing page or conversion page.
 Some common examples are: Free trials, downloads, email subscription, tours, donations, etc.

-A call to action is one of the quickest way to move visitors towards a conversion.
+A call to action is one of the quickest way to move visitors towards a conversion rate.
 Therefore, your CTA should be clear, eye-catching and prominent.
 Don’t bury your CTA button at the bottom of the page with a small font, Highlight it.
 Every click is a lead.

 2. Your Website Isn’t Structured Like A Funnel.